Blackmancardinal/Blackman-II/README.rst

 |

 BLACKMAN II is a virtual assistant for OS X, Windows and Linux systems.
-She currently uses Google Chrome's speech-to-text engine, OS X's ``say`` command, Linux's ``espeak`` command or Ivona TTS along with some magical scripting which makes her alive, developed by `Tanay Pant <http://tanaypant.com>`__ and a group of sorcerers.
-The Web UI for BLACKMAN II has been designed by `Nakul Saxena <http://nakulsaxena.in>`__.
+He currently uses Google Chrome's speech-to-text engine, OS X's ``say`` command, Linux's ``espeak`` command or Ivona TTS along with some magical scripting which makes him alive, developed by `Tanay Pant <http://tanaypant.com>`__ and a group of sorcerers.
+The Web UI for BLACKMAN II has been designed by `KOFI BLACKMAN <http://Blackmangroupofcompanies.in>`__.

 .. raw:: html